ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 In the future ARCore agumented image might be better in tracking a moving marker for example on your hand to allow for 6DoF hand tracking.
 I tried this, but recognition is to slow to be paractical at this stage.
 On the google developer phage, it says: "ARCore cannot track a moving image, but it can resume tracking that image after it stops moving."

 I just saw this cool video (https://www.reddit.com/r/daydream/comments/8s9d3z/we_turned_off_the_safety_boundaries_on_our_lenovo/?utm_source=reddit-android) and I think a multiplayer game using two GearVR and ARCores cloud ancor is doable.

+Support for non GearVr devices is high on my list after ARCore now supports so many devices.
+I will work on a cardboard version first and look into Daydream at a later stage.

+I have a guardian boundery system in the workings which should be ready very soon preventing the user from hitting real objects ( happend to me multiple times :D ).
+I try to display the point cloud when comming to close to a real object by measuring the distance between head and feature point.

 # Other Interesting Projects: